-Opioid ODs cut US life expectancy by 2.5 months
+Opioid ODs cut US life expectancy by 2½ months

 Drug overdose deaths reach new highs

 Drug overdose deaths are expected to continue to reach new record highs.
-The CDC expects drug overdose deaths to top 64,000 in 2016 when the numbers are finalized -- that's more than the number of American troops lost during the Vietnam War.
+The Centers for Disease Control and Prevention expects drug overdose deaths to top 64,000 in 2016 when the numbers are finalized -- that's more than the number of American troops lost during the Vietnam War.
 Most of these overdoses involved an opioid.
 Since 1999, the number of opioid-related drug deaths has more than quadrupled.

 While prescription opioids like oxycodone or hydrocodone were considered to be driving factors in the increasing rates of overdose in the early part of the 2000s, heroin and illicit fentanyl have become the drivers for opioid overdose deaths in recent years.
 In fact, the number of overdose deaths related to fentanyl is expected to more than double, from an estimated 9,945 in 2016 to 20,145 in 2017, the CDC says.
 For the first time, fentanyl will be the leading cause of opioid overdose.